HPCBio/Data-Management/lessons/01-data-organization.md

 ---

 6. Next, remove any lines of the history that are not relevant.
 Just navigate to those lines and use your delete key.

 ---

 7. Close nano by hitting 'Control' and the 'X' key at the same time; notice in nano this is abbreviated '\^X'; nano will ask if you want to save; hit 'Y' for yes.
 When prompted for the 'File Name to Write' we can hit 'Enter' to keep the same name and save.

 ---

 8. Now that you have created the file, move the file to 'dc_workshop/docs' using the ``mv`` command.

 ---

-**Questions**:
+## Questions:

 1. What is the default number of lines that tail displays?